Astro-Creep: 2000: Reception

-The album is White Zombie's best-selling album, being certified double Platinum by the RIAA and selling over 2,600,000 copies in America since its release.
+Astro-Creep: 2000 received generally positive reviews from critics, it is White Zombie's best-selling album, being certified double Platinum by the RIAA and selling over 2,600,000 copies in America since its release.
 There was also a limited 50,000 pressings of this album on see-through blue vinyl.
 The album has been certified by CAN platinum.
 The album was nominated for a Grammy Award for Best Engineered Album and the band's biggest hit, "More Human than Human", nominated for a Grammy Award for Best Metal Performance in 1996.

 To promote the album, music videos for "More Human than Human", "Electric Head Pt.
 2 (The Ecstasy)", and a live video for "Super-Charger Heaven" were released.
-In 1995, "More Human than Human" won the MTV Video Music Award for Best Rock Video and was considered by Rob Zombie to be his favorite White Zombie video.
+In 1995, "More Human than Human" won the MTV Video Music Award for Best Rock Video.

 There were also plans to start filming a video for "Blood, Milk and Sky" after Christmas as well as eventually filming a video for every song on the album.
 However, these plans were scrapped when the band dissolved.